-• Press File • Examine files...
+Press File > Examine files...

-- In the Playback File window, select the recording to be played back and press - Note: Recordings can be played back in either the text, bar or graph display modes, irrespective of the mode that they were recorded in. - In the data-display screen, press to move forward through the samples and to move backwards.
+• In the Playback File window, select the recording to be played back and press [MICE].

+Note: Recordings can be played back in either the text, bar or graph display modes, independent of the mode that they were recorded in.

+- In the data-display screen, press to move forward through the samples and to move backwards.
 Press to return to the beginning of the recording (the sample number is displayed at the bottom right of the screen).
 The instrument beeps when you have reached the first and last samples. - The display type and units can be altered in the playback, any changes made during playback are only for the duration of the playback.
-This allows recordings to be viewed in an alternative view from the way that they were recorded. - To exit Playback mode either press Best Control of Display > Exit Playback. - Note: In the Playback File window, there are also options to rename or erase a folder or recording, create a new folder and collapse or expand the data tree.
+This allows recordings to be viewed in an alternative view from the way that they were recorded.

+Note: In the Playback File window, there are also options to rename or erase a folder or recording, create a new folder and collapse or expand the data tree.